 Did you know you can make homemade yogurt in the crockpot?
 Yes, you can!
-Today I’m sharing what you need to make crockpot yogurt, the step by step how to, plus how to turn that yogurt into Greek yogurt!
-We’re breaking down the cost of homemade versus store bought organic yogurt and my favorite ways to enjoy yogurt.
+Today I’m sharing what you need to make crockpot yogurt, the step-by-step how-to, plus how to turn that yogurt into Greek yogurt!
+We’re breaking down the cost of homemade versus store-bought organic yogurt and my favorite ways to enjoy yogurt.
 Read on for all the goodies!
+No yogurt maker is required!

 Homemade crockpot yogurt